-Featuring 11 unique gallery and exhibit spaces, the 49ers Museum presented by Foxconn Industrial Internet is a 20,000 square foot facility dedicated to the 49ers past, present and future.
+Featuring 11 unique gallery and exhibit spaces, the 49ers Museum presented by SHARP is a 20,000 square foot facility dedicated to the 49ers past, present and future.

 The museum is dedicated to its values of education, innovation and heritage and is committed to serving as an exciting, engaging home for fans of all ages.